 Additional costs may also include fuel surcharges or transportation surcharges if you are moving to a remote area.
 In addition, if your belongings cannot be unloaded on arrival, they may need to be stored.
 Storage-in-transit fees will be charged along with warehouse handling charges.
 Try to avoid either by ensuring your new residence is ready on time.

-For long distance moves some companies may transfer your belongings from one truck to another.
+For long-distance moves, some companies may transfer your belongings from one truck to another.
 Additional transfers increase the possibility of damage and loss.
 Keep this in mind when you are choosing your carrier and ask beforehand.
 Also, if you are moving during the winter or rainy season, find out if the company protects against water damage.

 Ask detailed questions about insurance.
-The moving company will provide insurance at an additional cost.
+The moving company will often provide insurance at an additional cost.
 Insurance is usually based on weight, so you will need to assess the value of your goods versus what the insurance policy will provide should your belongings arrive damaged or not at all.

 Find out how items are protected and labeled.
 Most companies will shrink-wrap your sofa and provide a free blanket wrap service; smaller companies may charge for this service.
 Ask how items are labeled and how they will be identified on arrival.
-Make sure you keep an accurate list of all your items, number of boxes, single pieces and odds and ends.
-In addition, ask up front if the moving company expects appliance service charges, and if they do, ask about their policies for preparing appliances for transport to see if you can either do it yourself or find someone who'll do it at no cost.
-In most cases, companies don't charge for standard major appliances, but will for any extra item.
+Make sure you keep an accurate list of all your items, number of boxes, single pieces, and odds and ends.
+In addition, ask upfront if the moving company expects appliance service charges, and if they do, ask about their policies for preparing appliances for transport to see if you can either do it yourself or find someone who'll do it at no cost.
+In most cases, companies don't charge for standard major appliances but will for any extra item.

-If you require storage, ask the company if they provide storage service.
+If you require storage, ask the company if they provide the service.
 Usually, the larger companies do and this can save you time and money by having the truck drop off your items for you.
 It's a good idea to check out the storage facility beforehand.

 How Do You Handle Complaints and Claims?